Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset

-To boost researchers' engagements in badminton analytics, we, for the first time, create a challenge in CoachAI Badminton Challenge 2023\footnote{https://sites.google.com/view/coachai-challenge-2023/} in conjunction with IJCAI 2023.
-Specifically, we hold the forecasting of future turn-based strokes in badminton rallies (Track 2) and provide the state-of-the-art stroke forecasting approach \cite{DBLP:conf/aaai/WangSCP22} as the official baseline.
-This track has attracted about 100 participants to join for improving the effectiveness of the stroke forecasting task, and 17 teams submitted their final results on the leaderboard.
+To boost researchers' engagements in badminton analytics, we have, for the first time, initiated a challenge within CoachAI Badminton Challenge 2023\footnote{https://sites.google.com/view/coachai-challenge-2023/} in conjunction with IJCAI 2023.
+Specifically, we have organized the forecasting of future turn-based strokes in badminton rallies (Track 2) and provided the state-of-the-art stroke forecasting approach \cite{DBLP:conf/aaai/WangSCP22} as the official baseline.
+This track has attracted approximately 100 participants aiming to improve the effectiveness of the stroke forecasting task, with 16 teams submitting their final results on the leaderboard.
 In addition to the results, we summarize these insights and analyses of this challenge to inspire ideas for bridging the gap between badminton analytics and artificial intelligence communities\footnote{The video can be found at https://youtu.be/yhRouMpxb2M.}.

-The paper is organized as follows: Related work is described in Section 2, the details of the stroke forecasting task, the data exploration, and the official baseline are introduced in Section 3, methods of participants are summarized in Section 4, the results from participants are depicted in Section 5, and we conclude our findings in Section 6.
-We select it as the official baseline due to not only the state-of-the-art performance but also the first work for turn-based sequence prediction.